leodeim/vpsmon/README.md

 | `MONITOR_SKIN` | `terminal` | Dashboard skin: `terminal` or `modern`; chosen during installation |
 | `MONITOR_NO_AUTH` | `false` | Set to `true`, `yes`, `on`, or `1` to disable the login screen and session checks |

-The installer asks whether to disable authentication.
-When enabled, it skips the username and password prompts.
-Only use this mode when the dashboard port is protected by a private network or an authenticating reverse proxy, because anyone who can reach vpsmon can also view metrics and container logs.

-## Docker Container Visibility

-The Docker deployment mounts `/var/run/docker.sock` so vpsmon can inspect containers and read their last 100 log lines on demand.
-Docker socket access is effectively privileged even when mounted read-only, so deploy it only on hosts you trust and keep it behind authentication or equivalent network protection.

 ## Reverse Proxy (HTTPS)

 [Caddy](https://caddyserver.com/) is the easiest way to expose `vpsmon` with automatic HTTPS.
 Add the following to your `Caddyfile`: